mohammadmasoumi/reactjs-tutorial/tutorials/06-Routings/02-adding-routing.md

 ## App.js

+First things first, we want to connect your app to the browser's URL: import `BrowserRouter` and render it around your whole app.

 - What component should be rendered with provided URL pattern
 - Smart routing - No ordering
 - One component